Infinite-Coder-001/Hotlist-API/README.md

     </body>
 </html>
 ```
+## Credits
+Please give link to this repository, when you're using it.
+The link can be in included code or on the webpage, that you make.

 ## Questions
 If you have any questions about this project, fell free to ask in Discussion section.